 The blade is the most important part of any knife, and once you have decided on what style you want, the first thing you need to look at is the blade.
 Pocket knife blades come in a range of shapes from Wharncliffe to hawkbill and which shape is best for you really depends on what you plan to use the knife for.
 The most common blade shapes are clip point, drop point, and tanto point and if you are looking for a good all-round knife that is strong and versatile, those are the blades to go for.
 For more specialized uses such as hunting or fishing, you may want to consider a spear point knife.
 Whichever blade you choose, just make sure you keep it sharp.

 3. The Handle

 The handle is another very important element of a pocket knife and it is crucial that you don’t just choose a knife based on how they handle looks.
+Women may have different requirements based on their lifestyle and activities.
+For example, if the knife is primarily for everyday carry, then the best pocket knife for women must be having a versatile blade handle.
 The knife should feel good in your hand and, most importantly, it should never slip as you cut or stab with it.
 A well-made handle will be easy to grip and won’t cause and wear or blisters to your hand.
 As long as the handle feels good, you can choose any material and design that you like.
 As noted above, traditional knives usually come with beautiful hardwood handles while modern pocket knives may use brushed steel, titanium, or some other metal for their handles.

 4. The Weight